How I approach SEO

 Search engines want organic links period, simple as that nothing else counts.
 They don’t like paid links.
 They don’t like links that lead users to spammy looking sites.

 Let me just put it plainly if it isn’t organic it doesn’t matter period!
 End of discussion really, the search engines gods have spoken!
 Head their call!
 Don’t believe me?
 Check out Google’s link schemes guide of what not to do.
-Ok ok so Google’s a stick in the mud?
+Ok ok, so Google’s a stick in the mud?
 How about Bing then?
 This is what Bing says about quality link building:

 We’ve said it before, and you’ll hear it said again: content is king.
 Providing high-quality content on your pages is the single most important thing you can do to attract inbound links.
 If your content is unique and useful to people, your site will naturally attract visitors and, as a result, automatically get good links to your site.
 By focusing on great content, over time, your site will naturally acquire those coveted inbound links.

 Just provide good, quality content, that’s my approach.
-Most business find this as one of the hardest things to do though.
+Most businesses find this as one of the hardest things to do though.
 It takes time, research. writing skills, editing skills.
 If you invest in this though I think you will find it was worth it.